Is this program right for you?

 Q: What is the difference between self-paced and guided online courses?

-A: EMD has two types of online courses in the certificate programs
+A: EMD has two types of online courses in the Associate Certificate programs

 In the Self-Paced courses, students work independently and can complete the course and assessment at any time during the scheduled start and end dates of the course.